Closed-form solutions of spinning, eccentric binary black holes at 1.5 post-Newtonian order

 \subsection{Solution for $\vec{P}$}

-We present the determination of $\vec{P} = \mu \vec{p}$ in a step-by-step algorithmic fashion \begin{enumerate} \item From Eqs.~\eqref{p_sqrd_eqn} and \eqref{pdn}, determine $p^2$ or $p$, which takes care of the magnitude of $\vec{p}$ .
-With this, we also have in our hands the value of $\vec{p} \cdot \hat{r}$, which will be used in the next step.
-What now remains is to determine the azimuthal angle of $\vec{p}$ in the NIF. \item Next we compute the angle $\phi_{\text{offset}}$, which is defined as
+We present the determination of $\vec{P} = \mu \vec{p}$ in a step-by-step algorithmic fashion \begin{enumerate} \item Solution of $r$ as a function of time has been given in Sec.~\ref{r-vector-sol}.
+This, when used in Eq.~\eqref{pdn}, combined with the discussion of Appendix~\ref{sign_of_pdn}, gives us $\vec{p} \cdot \hat{r}$, which when further combined with Eq.~\eqref{p_sqrd_eqn} lets us determine $p^2$ or $p$.
+With this, the magnitude of $\vec{p}$ is in our hands.
+What now remains is to determine the azimuthal angle of $\vec{p}$ in the NIF. \item Next we compute the angle $\phi_{\text{offset}}$, which we define as

 \item Now it is a simple matter to see that the azimuthal angle that $\vec{p}$ makes with the $x$-axis of the NIF is $\phi + \phi_{\text{offset}} $, where $\phi $ is the azimuthal angle of $\vec{r}$ in the NIF and $\phi_{\text{offset}} $ is the relative azimuthal angle between $\vec{r}$ and $\vec{p}$.
 This completes the specification of $\vec{P}$. \end{enumerate}